Adoption Walkthrough

 -

 As a private residence and not a public facility/kennel, the only guests permitted on the premises are those picking up their puppy or dropping off their female for stud services.
-This policy serves two important purposes: it ensures the privacy of my children within our home and upholds essential health and safety standards.
-Limiting visitors helps prevent the spread of infections, particularly the deadly Parvo virus, which can be especially dangerous for puppies with underdeveloped immune systems.

-The first opportunity to meet your new puppy will be on the day you bring them home, and we welcome your whole family to join in that special moment! -
+The first opportunity to meet your new puppy will be on the day you bring them home, and we welcome your whole family to join in that special moment!

 From birth, my puppies are handled daily and raised in the heart of our home, allowing me to closely monitor them day and night.
 They grow up in a lively family environment, exposed to a variety of household sounds, activities, and interactions with my children.